-However there is a discrepancy between the importance of Visual Literacy and it's too often marginal position in education.
+In contrast to the description given above there is a discrepancy between the importance of Visual Literacy and its too often marginal position in education.
 This calls for a combined effort to reduce this gap.
 Therefore in 2010 a European Network for Visual Literacy (ENVIL) was founded with more than 60 researchers, curriculum developers and teacher trainers from nine European countries.
 The network began a bottom-up process for the development of a "Common Framework of Reference for Visual Literacy" (CEFR-VL).
 This framework aims to be a tool for the development of curricula, lesson plans and assignments as well as assessment instruments.
 (Wagner & Schönau, 2016)